Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

-* The application must be developed in Java language using the IntelliJ IDE or NetBeans.
+* The application must be developed in Java

-* The application’s graphical interface is to be developed in JavaFX 11.
+* The application will be developed using the IntelliJ IDE and graphical interface from JavaFX
+* The unit tests should be implemented using  JUnit 5.
+* The JaCoCo plugin will generate the coverage report.

 ### Implementation Constraints